10 Thoughts About On-Leash Greetings

 Trail Walks

-• DO NOT tighten the leashes to move the dogs away.
-Instead, call your dog on a loose leash to end the interaction.
+• Don’t tighten leashes to move dogs apart—call your dog on a loose leash instead.

 Now get out there and walk your dog on the opposite side of the street from your neighbors!